Welcome To Our New Website!

 As scientists we will be looking at animals.
 We will notice that animals, including humans, have offspring that grow into adults, find out about and describe the basic needs of animals, including humans, for survival (water, food and air), describe the importance for humans of exercising, eating the right amounts of different types of foods and practising good hygiene.
 For the final point, we will focus on the fact that our diets should provide us with all the nutrients we need.

-In ICT Year 1 will be continuing to practise using Numbots and TTRS as well as practising keyboard skills.
-Year 2 will be practising logging on to become competent at completing their online reading quizzes on AR as well as Quest Quizzes..
+In ICT Year 1 will be continuing to practise using Numbots and TTRS as well as practising keyboard skills and typing.
+Year 2 will be practising logging on to become competent at completing their online reading quizzes on AR as well as Quest Quizzes and typing our letters for English.

 In Music this term Maple will be linking their learning to our History unit on “Homes” and will be undertaking a BBC Ten Pieces unit entitled “No Place Like”.
 Children will listen and analyse pieces of music and then create their own version of ‘No Place Like’ inspired by their home, hometown, school or anywhere that feels like home.